ARB Radiator Support Bracket For 5th Gen 4Runner – Install & Review

 ARB OME BP-51 Brace Mount

 As you can see in the photo above, the BP-51 brace mount gives much more clearance for the sway bar.
 The only issue I can see in the long term is those caged nuts for attaching the skid plate.
-I’m hoping they will stick in and maybe seize into those square mounting holes over time.
+I hope they won’t stick and maybe seize those square mounting holes over time.

-I do all my own maintenance so I can be mindful to be easy with them.
-However, If you take your 4Runner to a shop for service, maybe getting some nuts welded to the brace mount instead would be better in the long run.
+I do all my own maintenance, so I can be mindful of being easy with them.
+However, if you take your 4Runner to a shop for service, maybe getting some nuts welded to the brace mount instead would be better in the long run.
 Overall, it’s a nice solution to an annoying sound issue.

 Subscribe